How to Survive Long Flights in Economy

 • You can purchase bottled water after you get through security (and continue to re-use it while you travel)

-• or bring an empty re-usable bottle with you and fill it at a bottle filling station once you get through the security checkpoint.
+• or bring an empty refillable water bottle with you and fill it at a bottle filling station once you get through the security checkpoint.

-I love traveling with a lightweight spill-proof sport water bottle (check out my favorite here on Amazon).
+I love traveling with a lightweight spill-proof sports water bottle (check out my favorite here on Amazon).

 Related Post → The Best Products for Long Flights

-And you’ll be forced to get up periodically to use the restroom, which can help prevent muscle stiffness and pain as well as Traveler’s Thrombosis in susceptible people.
+You’ll be forced to get up periodically to use the restroom, which can help prevent muscle stiffness and pain as well as Traveler’s Thrombosis (blood clots, deep vein thrombosis) in susceptible people.

 Bring plenty of options for things to do on your flight